Menwuyelet/alx-airbnb-database/database-adv-script/optimization_report.md

 ## 💡 optimized query

-After analyzing the initial query, i optimized the query by adding where clause to filter rows based on status listing only rows with status "confirmed". and additionally we can add additional indexes at Booking. user_id and Booking.property_id since they are used on the left join if they are not automatically created.
+After analyzing the initial query, i optimized the query by adding where clause to filter rows based on status listing only rows with status "confirmed" and properties located on "Addis Ababa".
+Additionally we can add additional indexes at Booking. user_id and Booking.property_id since they are used on the left join if they are not automatically created.

 ### initial query